fidelsurtida/snake/README.md

 - May 7, 2024
   - Fixed bug on snake grow which the tail appears disconnected on certain turns.
   - Fixed bug on turn covers to include wall bounds image.
+- May 8, 2024
+  - Added a slowdown debuff class that spawns a slowdown item with arrow down effects.

 <br>
 <b>This project is currently under development.</b>